nautoguide/open_source_mapfiles/README.md

 * missing symbols for a number of the railway station types, we currently only implement two
 * some fonts and colours may differ from the OS style sheets
+* the road rendering order is not perfect we see the occassional minor road overlap which we are investigating
+* the motorway junction labels are not as styled by OS.
+This is because the GEOMTRANSFORM 'labelpoly' only puts a single point border around the text.
+We are looking into a better solution
+* some colours are listed as RGB others as hex, we will go back through the file and make these consistent RGB shortly
 * the roundabout query is repeated in order to ensure the rendering order is correct.
 At the moment we do not know a way around this but would welcome ideas
 * edge clipping will occur for buffered geometries.
 The solution for this is to render via  a cache such as mapserver
 * background style render not completed, on our to-do list (after learning Portugese)